 Collectively, the figures raised the risk that Germany could slide into recession.
 The country is suffering from weak demand for its goods from the rest of Europe and China and from fears about the effect of sanctions imposed on Russia over the crisis in Ukraine.

 Four leading think tanks in Germany have slashed their economic growth forecasts to 1.3 percent for this year and 1.2 percent for 2015, down from predictions in April of 1.9 percent and 2 percent, respectively.

-Treasury Secretary Jacob Lew and Fed Chair Janet Yellen are representing the United States at the discussions.
+Treasury Secretary Jacob Lew and Fed Chair Janet Yellen will represent the United States at the discussions, which begin with a working dinner Thursday night.
 U.S. officials said they planned to urge other economies to step up efforts to boost growth and strengthen bank regulations to prevent a recurrence of the 2008 financial crisis.

 "I don't think the United States alone can pull the global economy to where it needs to be," Lew told a forum sponsored by the Peterson Institute for International Economics.

 The lopsided shape of the global economy has begun to have consequences.
 The U.S. dollar has strengthened against major currencies, including the euro and the Japanese yen.
 That trend should help keep U.S. inflation low.
 But it will help give European and Japanese manufacturers an edge over their U.S. competitors: European and Japanese goods will become more affordable in the United States, while U.S. products will become costlier in Europe and Japan.

 The G-20 discussions will end Friday with a joint statement and individual news conferences.
 Officials have set a goal of boosting global growth by 2 percent within five years, a target that would add $5 trillion to the global economy.